American Helicopter XH-26 Jet Jeep: Design and development

+Design of the Model XA-8 began in 1951, following a specification for a one-man, collapsable helicopter that was capable of being assembled with simple tools; the intended roles of the aircraft were for observation and as an airdropped rescue vehicle.
+A contract for development was awarded in June 1951, and the prototype XH-26 flew in January 1952.
+The aircraft was made of aluminum with a fiberglass rear fuselage.
+It could be collapsed to fit inside a 5 by 5 by 14 ft container, and when stripped down weighed less than 300 lb; two men could assemble the aircraft in 20 minutes.
+Power was provided by two XPJ49 pulsejets serving as tipjets; startup was by compressed air and the aircraft could take off within 30 seconds.
+The small tail rotor was used solely for directional control.

 American Helicopter chose the name "Jet Jeep", because the XH-26 could be used like a Jeep, but in the air.
 It could be transported by a Jeep, and even used the same fuel.
 The XH-26 could be dropped by air and assembled and be ready for flight in 20 minutes.

 Operational history

 Both the Army and USAF evaluated the five prototype Jet Jeeps.
 They proved to be rugged and durable vehicles with a top speed of 80 mph and a ceiling of 7,000 ft.
 Unfortunately, the pulse jets produced an unacceptable amount of noise and the drag of the engines in the event of power loss would prevent safe landings by autorotation.
 For these two reasons the Army found the pulse jet helicopters unsuitable as it had those with ramjets.
 Finally, cost considerations forced the cancellation of the program.
 The replacement of the XH-26's pulse jets with ramjets was suggested but never undertaken; however, the Hiller YH-32 Hornet helicopter was built using blade tip ramjets.